 Lay the folded fly over the folded inner tent.
-Beginning at the back portion of the fly and inner tent bundle roll forward firmly allowing trapped air to escape.
+Beginning at the back portion of the Fly and inner tent bundle roll forward firmly allowing trapped air to escape.
 It may help to use the bag of tent poles as a rolling pin ensuring the tent edges are kept straight as you roll.

-Once the tent bundle is rolled up, tie straps around it and place into tent carry bag with peg bag, instruction booklet and other miscellaneous parts.
-If the tent won't fit into carry bag, unroll and reroll more tightly.
+Once the tent bundle is rolled up, tie the straps around it and place into the tent carry bag with peg bag, instruction booklet and other miscellaneous parts.
+If the tent won't fit into carry bag, unroll and roll again more tightly.

 Never store your tent damp or dirty.
-If you have no choice by to return home from your camping trip with a damp or dirty tent, make sure you lay it out to air in a cool, dry and shaded place and only pack it away when it is completely dry and clean.
+If you have no choice to return home from your camping trip with a damp or dirty tent, make sure you lay it out to air in a cool, dry and shaded place as soon as possible and only pack it away when it is completely dry and clean.